Maximum Likelihood Estimation in Data-Driven Modeling and Control: Impulse Response Estimation With the

-We propose here a kernel-based system identification method that identifies an FIR model of the system \cite{Pillonetto_2010}.
-By combining the kernel-based regularization with the \newmodel, model fitting is improved compared to the conventional kernel method based on least squares, when the truncation error is large or the past inputs are unknown.
+We propose here a system identification method that identifies an FIR model of the system by \newmodel\ simulation.
+Numerical tests show that model fitting is improved compared to the conventional least-squares estimate, when the truncation error is large or the input history is unknown.